Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian

 \section{Vector Spectral Distances}

-In this section and the next, we show that based on the vector diffusion map $V^a_t$, we can define a family of {\em vector spectral distance} $d_t$, $t>0$, on the space of the isometry classes in $\MM_{d,k,D}$ so that for any $t>0$ the space of the isometry classes in $\MM_{d,k,D}$ is $d_t$-precompact.
+In this section and the next, we show that based on the VDM $V^a_t$, we can define a family of VSD $d_t$, $t>0$, on the space of the isometry classes in $\MM_{d,k,D}$ so that for any $t>0$ the space of the isometry classes in $\MM_{d,k,D}$ is $d_t$-precompact.

 Denote the Laplace-Beltrami operator over $(M,g)$ by $\Delta_ M$ and its eigenvalues and eigenfunctions by $-\mu_k$ and $\phi_k$, where $k\in\{0\}\cup\NN$, that is, $\Delta_ M \phi_k=-\mu_k\phi_k$, so that $\mu_0=0<\mu_1\leq\mu_2\ldots$.
 Define the following partition functions